Trail Maintenance Groups

 In 2018, Zach Vacura took the helm as our crew leader.
 A picnic area was added, and the session jumps were reworked to give the course new life.
 This is hard work, and we appreciate all the volunteers who come out to help!
 Volunteers receive a POST Partners T-shirt, water bottle and / or hat.
 If you are interested in volunteering, email us.

 Ridgeline Wranglers is a group of volunteers who help maintain and improve Stewart Trail at Ridgeline Open Space.
 The group has approximately 50 active members, with six trained crew leaders.
 The crew leaders have completed background checks, so they are cleared through the Town to work with children.
 Town staff members lead maintenance outings.

 Work on the trail includes:

 The group meets one Saturday a month at the Ridgeline Open Space trailhead off of Coachline Road, with additional maintenance outings scheduled as needed.

-Ridgeline Wranglers receive POST Partners T-shirts and / or water bottles as well as an end-of-season party, with raffle prizes and food.
+Ridgeline Wranglers receive a POST Partners T-shirt and POST water bottle and / or hat, as well as an end-of-season party with raffle prizes and food.
 Participants interested in becoming crew leaders will receive free training.
 Email us with any questions.